mezmor/giradex/COLLECTION_README.md

-# DialgaDex Collection System
+# GiraDex Collection System

-This document describes the Pokemon collection tracking system added to DialgaDex.
+This document describes the Pokemon collection tracking system added to GiraDex.

 ## Features